gianlucazani/COMP3221_assignment2/README.md

 ```
 ### Broadcasting a new transaction (```tx``` command)

 Once the peer is started, it will keep asking for user input until it gets shut down.
-This is how the input menu looks like:
+This is what the input menu looks like:

 ```
 Which action do you want to perform? (type the command)